-Over the last 21 years easyJet has built Europe’s leading short-haul airline, flying to and from 132 airports, in 31 countries.
+Over the last 25 years easyJet has built Europe’s leading short-haul airline, flying over 1,100 routes between 35 countries.

 Cabin Crew Requirements: